IUS-CS/c346-fa23-project-team-rocket/doc/designpatterns.md

 ## Module Design Plans

-For future design plans we'll likely be referring more often to websites like (OODesign.com)[https://www.oodesign.com/].
+During our module design process we'll be referring to proper pattern design and java references.
+We'll also take advantage of class and sequence diagrams to plan behavior before it's being implemented.
+Furthermore, we're implementing test-driven development into our processes.